javalent/fantasy-statblocks/README.md

 ## Extending

-The `extends` key can be used to extend *extend* an existing creature, similar to the `monster` key shown in Overriding Fields.
+The `extends` key can be used to extend** an existing creature, similar to the `monster` key shown in Overriding Fields.
 The difference is the resulting monster is not combined; it maintains a link to the base creature.
 This allows you to, for example, create a named version of a Goblin; any changes to the base Goblin will propagate to the extension.

 This key supports a single creature name or an array of creatures.
 Fields from creatures specified later will take precedence, with any fields directly defined in the statblock taking final precedence.